maximstewart/Python-With-Gtk-Template/README.md

 ### Requirements
 * PyGObject (Gtk introspection library)
+* pygobject-stubs (For actually getting pylsp or python-language-server to auto complete in LSPs.
+Do if GTK3 --no-cache-dir --config-settings=config=Gtk3,Gdk3,Soup2)
 * pyxdg (Desktop ".desktop" file parser)
 * setproctitle (Define process title to search and kill more easily)
 * sqlmodel (SQL databases and is powered by Pydantic and SQLAlchemy)